 Students must have an undergraduate degree and must convince the CASW selection committee of their ability and intention to pursue a career in writing about science for the general public.
 Fellowship funds are to be used to enable the student to complete requirements of the graduate program.
 They are not to be applied to fund an internship.
 Past recipients have used their fellowships to help cover tuition and fees, living expenses, equipment, and travel.

-Applicants must be accepted by at least one institution prior to the fellowship application deadline; however, a final decision about enrollment is not required.
+Applicants must be accepted by at least one institution prior to the fellowship application deadline, unless the institution of their choice has a later date for acceptances.
+CASW will confirm or update applicants’ admission status before fellowship judging begins.
 Applicants must be U.S. citizens or permanent residents.
 Fellows may attend school either full-time or part-time.
 Most fellowships cover the first full year of study.
 Applicants who are already enrolled should provide evidence that they have a full year of study remaining to acquire a master’s degree or graduate certificate.

 Members of groups traditionally underrepresented in science and media professions are encouraged to apply.